The classic story of

 of hearing and cervical spine pain issues.
 Atiyeh Chiropractic and Functional Neurology hears reports

-of improvement in Plymouth chiropractic patients for seemingly unrelated things that brought them
+of improvement in Plymouth chiropractic patients for issues not

 into Atiyeh Chiropractic and Functional Neurology for chiropractic care.
 Patients are delighted!